-- Possessing or using unauthorized study materials or aids during a test - · Copying from another's test paper - Using an unauthorized calculator, cell phone, other electronic device with memory, or other aids during a test - Unauthorized removal of materials from the library, or deliberate concealment of library materials - Obtaining materials such as answer keys, copies of former students notes (either directly or through an online source to which they have been uploaded without the professor's explicit permission) or case solutions and using them to complete your own assignments. - Obtaining a copy of, or information about, a test or exam from an earlier section or accommodated student of the course and writing the test or exam later in the day or subsequent days.
+- Possessing or using unauthorized study materials or aids during a test - Copying from another's test paper - Using an unauthorized calculator or other aids during a - Unauthorized removal of materials from the library, or deliberate concealment of library materials - Obtaining materials such as answer keys, copies of former students notes (either directly or through an online source to which they have been uploaded without the professor's explicit permission) or case solutions and using them to complete your own assignments.

+· Obtaining a copy of, or information about, a test or exam from an earlier section of the course and writing the test or exam later in the day or subsequent days.